 The above-mentioned areas related to international crime that may appear immediately after the end of hostilities require new attempts to define the border crime of foreigners4 and define tasks for individual services and inspections forming a Polish state border protection system.
 When analysing the above threats, they should be considered in the context of the border and borderline and the function that the state border borderlines play in the internal security system (for more information: Donnan, Wilson, 2007).
 Not without significance for the safety of the local community living in the border area is the presence of border services involved in combating organized and cross-border crime.
 It is on their effectiveness that the state of security depends, but also the level of public trust in the State, which remembers and "cares" about its borderlands.
-Returning to the issues raised, the functions of the border:
+Returning to the issue of border protection, it is necessary to present, which will be important given the issues raised, the functions of the border: